The Adventures of the Walker Bunch PART ONE: Wyoming

 Pop had a Luscombe T-8F with 90 horse power and a Sorenson tank that he used to spray the dreaded Platte River mosquitoes.
 He soon realized it was grossly underpowered for spraying from an airport seven thousand feet above sea level.
 He sold the Luscombe!

-Then he bought a 1953 Cessna 180 with 225 horse power.
+Then he bought a 1953 Cessna 180 (shown above) with 225 horse power.
 Another Sorenson tank and spray booms, all quick-removable, were added making a fine machine to attack those swarms of dastardly mosquitoes, two of which could carry an 150 pound man 40 yards before he could shake loose.
 Yup!
 Mean and nasty they were.
-Today it is a rare instance of a mosquito problem around Saratoga.
+Today it is a rare instance of a mosquito problems around Saratoga.

 I was a freshman in high school and was telling some of my teammates about my father teaching me to fly.
 Pretty soon I was challenged to the premise that I couldn’t fly an airplane.
 Around airplanes my entire life, I had some formal lessons by then.
 Not surprisingly, I was overly confident that I could, in fact, fly.
 More egging-on.